top of page

 DLD policy about the right of foreign companies to own real estate in Dubai says that if a company incorporated in the UAE has non-UAE or GCC shareholders, it will not be considered a UAE or GCC national for the purposes of property ownership according with the law.

 Within the Designated Areas, foreign nationals or foreign companies can also acquire various types of real estate interests, similar to those available to UAE and GCC nationals.
-This includes:

 • Freehold Ownership: Full ownership of the property and the land it occupies, with no time limit.